 Brain scans have revealed that CBT can actually cause subtle changes in the brain.
 In a study published in the National Review of Neuroscience it was found that functional MRI and PET imaging studies of patients with depression showed changes in brain activity before and after receiving 12 sessions of CBT treatment for major depressive disorder, PTSD, OCD, and panic disorder.
 The changes were in the brain’s subgenual cingulate cortex, or the mood center of the brain.
 The authors of the study considered the effect of CBT on the executive functions, as CBT helps individuals achieve more controlled emotional processing as one of the reasons for the changes in brain circuitry.

 Because CBT is empirically based, with substantial clinical evidence and statistical data supporting its efficacy in treating individuals for a wide range of issues, it is a popular treatment modality.
 It has been embraced in the psychiatric and addiction recovery fields because of its effectiveness in making real life changes in a relatively short period of time.
 Where psychoanalysis constitutes a long-term treatment journey dissecting the individual’s childhood and past history, CBT, while considering the origins of the maladaptive thought-behavior patterns, focuses on the matter at hand and teaches a clear road map toward achieving a better quality of life.

 While it takes some time to incorporate the new thought and behavior processes into daily life, with practice these become healthy new habits that can positively impact a person’s quality of life.
 The Treatment Specialist provides free assistance in locating cognitive behavioral therapy near me and treatment programs (near you) that feature CBT.
 Reach out to The Treatment Specialist and begin to make positive changes in your life with CBT.
-Call (866) 644-7911 to locate an inpatient or outpatient cognitive behavioral therapy program.
+Call (866) 644-7911 to learn more about cognitive behavioral therapy program.